khatharsis42/khatharsis42/README.md

 # Bio
 Hi !
-I'm Khâtharsis, real name Hadrien Guelque.
+I'm Khâtharsis, real name unknown for now.
-Currently studying at TélécomSudParis Engineering School, I'd like to work in software engineering.
+Currently a PhD student at Télécom - SudParis Engineering School, I'd like to work in software engineering.

 # Languages
 I used to code a lot in Python, but now I'm mostly about Kotlin, sometimes Java.
 I'm still the official maintainer of one of my club's juekbox application, so it is my most active project right now.